ar37-rs/multiprovider_flutter_example/README.md

 Example on how to dispatch context in MultiProvider Flutter as simple as possible,

-no other dependencies than provider itself.
+no other dependencies than provider itself..